SpektraSystems/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

-# Exercise 2 - Build a Modern Data Warehouse with Azure Synapse Pipelines
+# Exercise 02: Build a Modern Data Warehouse with Azure Synapse Pipelines

-### Estimated Duration: 90 minutes
+### Estimated Duration: 90 Minutes

 In this exercise, you examine various methods for ingesting data into Azure Synapse Analytics and Azure Data Lake Storage Gen2.
 You use notebooks and Data Flows to ingest, transform, and load data.